burlykins/Disable-Windows-10-Telemetry/# How To Disable Telemetry in Windows 10.md

 >![Select FreeDos Boot](https://github.com/burlykins/Disable-Windows-10-Telemetry/blob/master/Images/rufusboot1.png)

-Next up is selecting the ISO image to write to the flash drive.
-Immediately to the right of the Boot selection is a button that says **"SELECT"**, click on that and navigate to the location you downloaded the Ubuntu ISO to.
+Next up is selecting the ISO image you want written to the flash drive.
+Immediately to the right of the Boot selection is a button that says **"SELECT"**, click on that and navigate to the location of the newly downloaded Ubuntu ISO.
 Select the **ISO** and click **"Select"**

 >![Select the Ubuntu ISO](https://github.com/burlykins/Disable-Windows-10-Telemetry/blob/master/Images/rufusiso.png)